 However, if your glucose rise after meals is in the normal healthy range, there is no benefit in trying to reduce it more.
 As shown in the chart below, there is little correlation between waking glucose and the rise in glucose after meals.
 Hence, focusing on managing your glucose before eating is much more helpful.

 In the Data-Driven Fasting Challenge, we will guide you through the following steps:

 - Dial back refined carbs to achieve non-diabetic blood glucose variability.
-Your blood glucose should not rise more than 30 mg/dL or 1.6 mmol/L after most meals.
+After most meals, your blood glucose should not rise more than 30 mg/dL or 1.6 mmol/L.

 - Fine-tune your meal timing using Data-Driven Fasting to continue the fat-loss journey.

 - If you are not achieving weight loss or your waking blood glucose is not decreasing with a Main Meal and a Discretionary Meal, look to increase your protein percentage, food quality, and nutrient density by reducing the foods that provide the most fat in your diet.

 |1.
 Stabilise blood glucose||< 30 mg/dL or 1.6 mmol/L rise after meals||Reduce processed carbs to achieve healthy blood glucose stability.||When typical BG rise after meals is < 1.6 mmol/L or 30 mg/dL|

 |2.
 Meal timing/intermittent fasting||One Main Meal with one Discretionary Meal (OMAD+)||Reduce the number of times you eat per day.||When average meals per day is less than 1.5.|

 |3.
 Increase protein % by dialling back fat||Work up to at least 40% protein.||Slowly increase protein % (by reducing dietary fat) until weight loss re-commences.||When you have reached goal weight, body fat, waist:height or waking glucose.|